Ciran0/Clia/README.md

 ## 5.1 Existing Solutions:Weaknesses and Gaps
 - **GPlates** :
-   - Scientific tool made for earth based techtonic .
+   - Scientific tool made for earth based tectonic .
-   - Most of the features of GPlates are not usefull in the worldbuilding process
+   - Most of the features of GPlates are not useful in the worldbuilding process
-   - GPlates is not made for worldbuilding, using it in this way can be tedious and combursome.
+   - GPlates is not made for worldbuilding, using it in this way can be tedious and cumbersome.
    - Very few vector drawing capabilities
 - **Artistic Tools** :
    - Mapmaking specific tools (inkarnate, worldAnvil ...) :